mcarvin8/xml-disassembler/README.md

 ---

-## Template
+## Template & License

-This project was created from a template by [Allan Oricil](https://github.com/AllanOricil).
+This project was created from a template by [Allan Oricil](https://github.com/AllanOricil) and licensed under ISC.
+The original [ISC license](https://github.com/AllanOricil/js-template/blob/main/LICENSE) remains in this project.

-His original [license](https://github.com/AllanOricil/js-template/blob/main/LICENSE) remains in this project.
+This specific project is licensed under the [MIT license](https://github.com/mcarvin8/xml-disassembler/blob/main/LICENSE.md).